Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Customized Access Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thanks to the integration of Subversion in the |SYSPRODUCTNAME|
+Thanks to the integration of Subversion in the Tuleap
 environment, project administrators can redefine access permissions for
-some or all |SYSPRODUCTNAME| users.
+some or all Tuleap users.

 This can be achieved by specifying access permission rules that will
 complement or even override the default settings.
 The syntax of the